2020 University Exhibits

 National Central University

 National Central University was established in Taiwan in 1962 as a direct result of the 1957/1958 International Geophysical Year, with a mandate to focus on the geosciences and space science in particular.
 NCU has specialized programs in space physics and engineering, remote sensing, satellite and sounding rocket payloads, small satellites, space weather research, as well as sensors for civil and defense applications.
 NCU has been extensively involved with Taiwan’s national space program through the development and operation of satellite and sounding rocket payloads, and was mandated by the Taiwan Ministry of Education in 2018 to establish Taiwan’s first university space center to coordinate and integrate the activities of faculty members working on astronautical physics and engineering research, while also providing opportunities for project based learning in space systems engineering.
+Effective August 2020, NCU will also establish a Department of Space Science and Engineering providing a full graduate, undergraduate and research program in space physics and systems engineering - the first of its kind in Taiwan.

 The State University of New York at Buffalo